-I recently read an article which stated that women should stop wearing jeans when they are 53.
+I recently read an article that stated that women should stop wearing jeans when they are 53.
 Really?

 Most clothing can be worn in good taste if you keep an open mind about what looks good on your body and honor that reality.
 When I am getting dressed, there are certain elements I always take into consideration.

 1. Is it appropriate for the weather and the occasion?
 My first thought is always, “Am I going to get cold?”